DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture2.md

   - The States **did not give up the power to grant land and make laws about property.**
   - With commencement of the Australia Acts on 3 March 1986 Australia became fully independent of the British parliament and its courts.

-Each state has their own proeprty law frameworks
+Each state has their own property law frameworks

 ### Doctrine of Tenure, Estates & Waste